-If held at CAT, the outcomes of the meeting will need to be conferred at a UEL Subject Area Board before they go to the award board.
+If held at CAT, the results will need to be conferred at a UEL Subject Area Board before they go to the award board.

 Module Assessment

 In calculating the mark for a module, the final mark is calculated as a percentage with all decimals points rounded up to the nearest whole number.